Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Must an employment contract be in writing?

 Contracts need not be in writing, but all employees have a contract by operation of law.
 In many cases contracts are part oral, part written (e.g., offer letters or vacation policies), and part implied by the common law (e.g., the employee’s duty of loyalty and the employer’s duty to provide reasonable notice of termination, except for just cause).
-Nevertheless, ensuring that employees have a comprehensive written employment agreement is the most prudent course of action.
+Nevertheless, ensuring that all employees in Ontario have a comprehensive written employment contract is the most prudent course of action.
 However, the format of the written contract can be as simple as a letter offering employment, which is “signed back” confirming acceptance of employment on the terms set out in the letter.
 In almost all cases, employment contracts should be signed before the employee actually performs any work.

 Are any terms implied into employment contracts?